Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- <ins>Transition Logic:</ins> The TryEnterToAttackState() function is the heart of this state.
+- <ins>Transition Logic:</ins> The `TryEnterToAttackState()` function is the heart of this state.
 It checks if the AI is in range of its selected attack.
-If the condition is met, it immediately stops all movement abilities and requests to exit the Movement State and enter the Attack State, ensuring a seamless transition.
+If the condition is met, it immediately stops all movement abilities and requests to exit the `MovementState` and enter the `AttackState`, ensuring a seamless transition.
 ```c++
 void UMovementState::OnTick_Implementation(float DeltaTime)
 {